Local structure of classical sequences, regular sequences, and dynamics: Algebraic Realizability

 \begin{example} The periodic linear recurrence

 is a divisibility sequence that is realizable but not algebraically realizable.
-To see the first property, notice that the sequence is realized by the permutation~$(12345)(6)$ on the set~$\{1,2,3,4,5,6\}$.
+To see the first property, notice that the sequence is realized by the permutation~$T=(12345)(6)$ on the set~$X=\{1,2,3,4,5,6\}$.
 Lemma~\ref{lemmaalgebraicreduction} shows that if the sequence is algebraically realizable then there is a group endomorphism of a group with six elements that realizes~$a$.
-A naive (but on this occasion successful) approach is to simply list the endomorphisms of the two possibilities~$\ZZ/6\ZZ$ and~$S_3$ and verify that none of them realize~$a$. \end{example}
+A na{\"i}ve (but on this occasion successful) approach is to simply list the automorphisms of the two possibilities~$\ZZ/6\ZZ$ and~$S_3$ and verify that none of them realize~$a$. \end{example}

 The next example shows that the class of sequences realizable by nilpotent group endomorphisms is strictly larger than the class of abelian realizable sequences.

 \begin{example} Let~$\theta\colon D_8\to D_8$ be the outer automorphism of the dihedral group